Japan takes the lead in cleaning up orbiting space junk | DW | 09.04.2021

 "Overall, the ELSA-d mission is very complex, and these kinds of captures have never been attempted before," Okada said, "but we hope these technical demonstrations will show commercial and government customers that we have the technical capabilities to provide this service."

-The engineers and scientists at ALE Co, another company, are taking a very different approach, said spokesperson Mariko Yamasaki.
+The engineers and scientists at ALE, another company, are taking a very different approach, spokesperson Mariko Yamasaki said.

 "Our system makes use of Lorentz Force and an electrodynamic tether that is attached to a satellite before it is launched," Yamasaki said.